ihmeuw/vivarium_research/docs/source/concept_models/vivarium_sanofi_multiple_myeloma/concept_model.rst

 *At each time step post-initialization (burn in and otherwise)*:

   Simulants should have their treatment category exposure updated at each time-step for which they change multiple myeloma cause model states.
-Otherwise, their tretament exposures should not change.
+Otherwise, their treatment exposures should not change.
 Simulants should be assigned treatment exposures in the following manner:

   For simulants with prior exposure to isa or dara: